awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

       --role-arn <arn:aws:iam::111122223333:role/eks-service-role-AWSServiceRoleForAmazonEKS-EXAMPLEBKZRQR> \
       --resources-vpc-config subnetIds=<subnet-a9189fe2>,<subnet-50432629>,securityGroupIds=<sg-f5c54184>
    ```
+**Important**
+Do not specify subnets in AWS Outposts, AWS Wavelength, or an AWS Local Zone\.
+Specify only subnets in the Region\.
+After the cluster is deployed, tag the AWS Outposts, AWS Wavelength, or AWS Local Zones, subnets that you want to deploy self\-managed nodes to with the cluster name\.
+For more information, see [Subnet tagging requirement](network_reqs.md#vpc-subnet-tagging)\.
 **Note**
 If your IAM user doesn't have administrative privileges, you must explicitly add permissions for that user to call the Amazon EKS API operations\.
 For more information, see [Amazon EKS identity\-based policy examples](security_iam_id-based-policy-examples.md)\.